comet-dot-photos/comet-dot-photos/README.md

 searches and facilitating detailed studies of cometary surface evolution (Kurlander, 2025).
 Users can define a region of interest by interactively selecting the desired region on a 3D model of 67P.
-In a fraction of a second, the application searches through over 27,000 NAC images to find only those that feature the selected region.
+In a fraction of a second, the application searches through over 44,000 NAC, WAC, and NavCam images to find only those that feature the selected region.
 In addition to this spatial search filter, Comet.Photos also allows users to filter images based on their resolution and viewing geometry.
 To search only images with a fine